MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-L-Rural-BusinessCooperative-Service-Rural-Housing-Service-Rural-Utilities-Service-Department-Agriculture/part-5001-Guaranteed-Loans/subpart-D-Guarantee-Application-Provisions/section-5001.307.md

 (d) *Feasibility study.* For RES projects only, when deemed necessary by the lender or Agency, an analysis conducted in conformance with the definition of feasibility study found in § 5001.3 and with applicable content in appendix A to subpart D of this part.

-(e) *Technical report.* All eligible projects must have technical merit and provide information as identified in § 5001.106(e), § 5001.107(d), or § 5001.108(d) and (e)(1) through (3) of this section.
+(e) *Technical report.* All eligible projects must have technical merit and provide information as identified in § 5001.106(e), § 5001.107, or § 5001.108 and (e)(1) through (3) of this section.

 (1) *Level of detail.* Information provided must be in sufficient detail to enable the Agency to determine the technical merit of the project.
 Design drawings and process flowcharts are encouraged as exhibits.
 The technical report requirements can be provided in the technical feasibility section of a feasibility study, instead of completing a separate technical report.

 (i) Sufficient information to enable the calculation of simple payback as defined in § 5001.3;

-(ii) For RES Projects, sufficient information to enable the calculation of the percentage of historical use of energy compared to the amount of renewable energy that will be generated once the project is operating at its steady state operating level.
+(ii) For RES projects, sufficient information to enable the calculation of the percentage of historical use of energy compared to the amount of renewable energy that will be generated once the project is operating at its steady state operating level.
 If the project is closely associated with a residence, satisfactory demonstration must be made that 50 percent or more of the projected renewable energy will benefit the agricultural operation or rural small business; and

 (iii) Demonstrate that the RES, EEI, or EEE project will operate or perform over the project's useful life in a reliable, safe, and a cost-effective manner, which may include but is not limited to addressing project design, installation, operation, maintenance, and warranties.